leonardbiofi/ask-core/README.md

 ```

-## Use it in your favourite library
+## Use it with your favourite library

 ### ReactQuery Example
 ```ts